gryphonshafer/Quizzing-Rule-Book/content/governance/not_bylaws.md

 ## CMA Quizzing Leadership Team (CQLT)

-A CMA leadership team will give oversight to quizzing and coordinate policies and procedures in both Canada and the U.S. as follows:
+A CMA leadership team will give oversight to quizzing and coordinate policies and procedures in both Canada and the United States as follows:

 ### Responsibilities